 - The host family’s home (house or apartment) must provide a safe environment and include adequate space.
 A host child may share a bedroom with at most one other child of the same gender.

-- A past disrupted adoption or denial by home study agency may cause ineligibility for hosting
+- A past disrupted adoption or denial by a home study agency may cause ineligibility for hosting.

 Our policies for host family selection are bound by country protocols.